nirupamabandara/Exam--Q3/README.md

 Altering accounting files in unix is another method of covering tracks. utmp, wtmp, and lastlog files are the main accounting files in unix

+Method1 : Clearing Log Files (Root access)

+clear log files such as messageslog,xferlog,utmp,wtmp ect...most off the following files can be only accssed by a root,for clearing them root access is needed

+Method2:  (normal user)

+Clear bash history on the give account.once we attack in with a comrimised user account  we need to make sure we clear all our command history before leaving ,since this wold contain all are tracks on what the attacker performed.